22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 GCI Outdoor Waterside Pod Rocker Collapsible Rocking Chair ($109.99; amazon.com)

 We’re fans of this beach chair from GCI for a lot of reasons.
 UPF 50 sunshade?
 Check.
 Included storage pouch and cup holder?
 Check.
 Rocking chair functionality?
 Check!
-Boasting spring action rocking technology, the laid back chair allows you to lazily sway your way through your beach day.
+Boasting spring action rocking technology, the laid-back chair allows you to lazily sway your way through your beach day.
 We also love the included carrying case and the cozy sling-style seat.

 Beach lounge chairs